mpiorowski/rusve/README.md

 ### What is Rusve?

 It is a attempt to find the best way to build **fast** and **scalable** web applications, while not beeing afraid of new technologies.
-And I think we are getting there.

-Feel free to ask questions and throw new ideas!
-Any contribution is also welcome, especially some ux/ui redesigns :)
+Feel free to ask questions, throw new ideas and propose changes.
+Any contribution is also welcome, especially some ux/ui redesigns.

-Also a little bit of self-promotion, i have build an application using this stack.
-It aims to take care of files, images, and emails for you.
+Also, a little bit of self-promotion, i have build an application using this stack.
+It goal is to take care of **files**, **images**, and **emails** for you.
 Feel free to give it a try, as it's free :)

 https://www.upsend.app